 4/148 Logan Road, Woolloongabba

-From the minds of some big hospitality veterans with experience at Ovolo hotels comes this warm and funky space that's not afraid to push the boundaries a little.
-Choose a table inside or on the breezy balcony, and don't miss Sasso's burrata topped with a take on bagna cauda, yolk-filled ravioli in brown butter, charred-edge pizzas and whole grilled seafood.
+From the minds of some big hospitality veterans with experience at Ovolo hotels comes this warm and funky space that's not afraid to push the boundaries.
+Choose a table inside or on the breezy balcony, and don't miss Sasso's burrata topped with a take on bagna cauda, yolk-filled ravioli in brown butter, charred-edge pizzas, and whole grilled seafood.
 Feeling fancy?
-Sip on a birth-year Negroni made with vintage Campari.
+Sip negroni made with vintage Campari.
+Now we’re talking.

 Popolo